ambitioninc/fleming/README.md

     pip install git+git://github.com/ambitioninc/fleming.git

 ## Function Overview
 A brief description of each function in this package is below.
 More detailed descriptions and advanced usage of the functions follow after that.
+Click on the function names to go to their detailed descriptions.
 - [convert_to_tz](#convert_to_tz): Converts a datetime object into a provided timezone.
 - [add_timedelta](#add_timedelta): Adds a timedelta to a datetime object.
 - [floor](#floor): Rounds a datetime object down to the previous time interval.